adrelanos/Whonix-documentation/Dev_SourceCodeIntro.md

 **build-steps**

 This is a high level overview.
-Whonix-Example-Implementation can currently be build in eight steps.
+Whonix-Example-Implementation can currently be build in nine steps.
 (There is also a whonix_build script, which automates these eight steps for your convenience.)

 * 15_prepare-build-machine
 * 20_create-debian-img
 * 25_backup-img
 * 30_copy-into-img
+* 32_verify_copied_files
 * 35_run-chroot-scripts-img
 * 40_convert-img-to-vdi
 * 45_create-vbox-vm